-This one is one of those rare exceptions to the rule about always staying consistent with your branding.
-Men’s clothing company The Hill-Side takes a supremely unique and clever approach to standing out on the most popular ecommerce day of the year: Cyber Monday.
+Men’s clothing company The Hill-Side takes a unique and clever approach to standing out on the most popular ecommerce day of the year: Cyber Monday.
 Anyone with an email account can attest that Cyber Monday turns an inbox into a battlefield.

-This email is completely off-brand, using a tech theme that’s reminiscent of a hacker.
-Or your inner late-90s computer nerd.
-Or a late-90s hacker.
-In any event, it really hits home on the “cyber” concept while catching you off-guard (and hopefully making you smile).
+This email is completely off-brand, using a tech theme that’s reminiscent of a hacker, or a late-90s hacker.
+In any event, it really hits home on the “cyber” concept while catching you off guard (and hopefully making you smile).

-This is certainly one of the more creative newsletter design examples out there.
+This is certainly one of the more creative email newsletter examples out there.

 Subject line: Cyber Monday Sale: 30% Off Everything

-This email seamlessly blends being promotional and informational, advertising their 20% off sale while providing home décor style tips to guide a customer’s purchases.
-And they do it all with the help of beautiful product photography.
+This email seamlessly blends being promotional and informational, advertising the brand’s 20% off sale while providing home décor style tips to guide a customer’s purchases.
+And it does it all with the help of beautiful product photography.

-They also have a great use of fonts to add personality while still keeping it clean.
-On top of this, it’s one of the more naturally responsive newsletter design examples, as it uses a “mobile-first” layout that looks good on desktop, but focuses on mobile.
+Anthropologie’s emails also have a great use of fonts to add personality while still keeping it clean.
+On top of this, it’s one of the more naturally responsive newsletter examples, as it uses a mobile-first layout that also looks good on desktop.
 Win-win.

 Subject line: Catnaps.
 ZZZs.
 Shuteye.
 SALE!

 Peloton is an indoor exercise bike company that streams live cycling classes through the bike’s monitor.
-This sales newsletter format is short and simple.
+The format of the newsletter in this example is short and simple.
 It uses concise and action-oriented copy, and there’s only one CTA here: get the bike.

-To help encourage readers to do this, the bright “Limited time offer” banner and “Get the bike” button are a good contrast to the black-and-white of the rest of the email.
+For encouraging subscribers to act, the bright “Limited time offer” banner and “Get the bike” button are a good contrast to the rest of the email, which is in black and white.
 This immediately draws your eyes to the most important details.

-They also did a great job with the “lifestyle photo” (one of the top product photography tips), which shows the product in action while helping the reader visualize themselves using it in the comfort of their own home.
+Peloton also did a great job with its lifestyle photo (one of the top product photography tips), which shows the product in action while helping the reader visualize themselves using it in the comfort of their own home.